bibek22/blog/content/simulations/piCollision.md

 $$\frac{1}{2}m_1v_2^2 + \frac{1}{2}m_2v_2^2 = E$$

-where, the symbols have the usual meaning. $E$ is some constant which isn't much relevant for our problem since the result is the same no matter what initial velocity we start the bigger block with.
+where, the symbols have the usual meaning. $E$ is constant and its exact value isn't relevant for our problem since the result (i.e. total number of collisions) is the same irrespective of the initial velocity of the bigger block.

 Since, only $v_1$ and $v_2$ are changing in the above equation, it makes sense to try to plot the equations with those as the coordinates.

 You can immediately see that the equation is an ellipse.
-We could transform it to a circle if we redifined the coordinates in different scales - in particular if we took $x = \sqrt{m_1}v_1$ and
+We can transform it to a circle if we scale the coordinate axes by right amount - in particular if we take $x = \sqrt{m_1}v_1$ and
 $y = \sqrt{m_2}v_2$ as the coordinates.

 That is what we've  done in the diagram above.
-State of the system on this phase diagram, which is represented by the position of black dots, changes on each collision.
+State of the system on this phase diagram, which is represented by black dots, changes on each collision.
 But it always remains *on* the circle.
-And we know conservation of the energy is the reason why!
+And we know that conservation of the energy is the reason why!

 Make sure you're working with $2$ digits to see the plot on phase space.
-Anything more than that would just cover up the entire circle and serve no value.
-So, I've excluded those cases.
+Anything more than that would just cover up the entire circle because there are too many collisions.
+I've excluded those cases.

+#### Why is the value of E irrelevant?
+Before answering that question, notice that on each collision between the blocks, the momentum of bigger block is increasing in positive x - direction.